Siem Reap: Transportation

-The city is 50 km from Siem Reap International Airport, and is accessible by direct flights from many Asian cities, and by land from Phnom Penh and to the Thai border.
+The city is 50 km from the new Siem Reap–Angkor International Airport, and is accessible by direct flights from many Asian cities, as well as by land from Phnom Penh and to the Thai border.
+The old airport is now closed, with all existing flights permanently transferred to Siem Reap–Angkor.
+There are buses from Phnom Penh and Battambang, with buses between Phnom Penh and Siem Reap taking about 5 hours.
 It is also accessible by boat (via Tonle Sap lake).
-There are also buses from Phnom Penh and Battambang, with buses between Phnom Penh and Siem Reap taking about 6 hours.
-A new airport is under-construction, which is 50 km from Siem Reap, and is set to become operational from end-2023 by replacing the existing airport.
+The city also has a sizable tuk-tuk presence supporting mainly tourist transportation, with an estimated 6,000 drivers working as of 2019.

 It is possible to get from Bangkok to Siem Reap via Poipet.
 The road from Poipet to Siem Reap is in good condition.
 If travelers take a taxi from Bangkok to Poipet and from Poipet to Siem Reap, it is possible to complete the whole journey in 6–10 hours, depending on border-crossing times.
-This journey is also possible by bus and minibus.
-Tickets can be bought online via the official Nattakan website.
+This journey is also possible by bus, minibus or van.
 Getting to Siem Reap from Bangkok is also possible by train right to the borderstation Rong Kluea market and later via shared mini-buses or taxis to Siem Reap.

-Siem Reap will have high speed rail lines to Phnom Penh that are currently in the feasibility study being conducted by CRECG.
+A high-speed rail connection between Siem Reap and Phnom Penh is, as of 2022, in the planning stages, with feasibility studies being conducted by the China Railway Engineering Corporation.